Coffee Equity Lab

 Coffee Track at the Turner Family Center for Social Ventures Annual Summit

-The Turner Family Center for Social Ventures Annual Summit gathers students, entrepreneurs, investors, educators, accelerators, policymakers, and other startup champions to meet, collaborate, and share ideas to co-create and deepen collaboration.
-At this year’s Summit, the coffee track will feature talks on coffee sustainability, racial justice, careers in coffee, and emerging technologies.
+The Turner Family Center for Social Ventures Annual Summit gathers students, entrepreneurs, investors, educators, and more to meet, collaborate, and share ideas.
+At this year’s Summit, the Coffee Equity Lab is offering a coffee track, which will feature talks on coffee sustainability, racial justice, careers in coffee, and emerging technologies.
 The event will occur on Friday, February 19.
-Registration details and speaker line-up coming soon.
+To register, click here.
+To see our speaker line-up, click here.

 Mapping the Coffee System

-This spring, Vanderbilt University students are conducting systems thinking research projects on topics including the effects of climate change on coffee producer livelihoods, racial inequity in the U.S. coffee industry, and inequities in the coffee value creation process.
-Students will present their research at the Vanderbilt University Map the System Competition in April 2021, competing for a chance to advance to the Global Finals hosted by the Skoll Centre for Social Entrepreneurship at Oxford University.
-VU’s Map the System Competition is currently scheduled for Thursday, April 15.
+Vanderbilt University students are conducting systems thinking research projects on topics including climate change, racial inequity, and value creation in the coffee industry.
+Students will present their research at the Vanderbilt University Map the System Competition in April 2021 and compete for a chance to advance to the Global Finals hosted by Oxford University.
+VU’s Map the System Competition is scheduled for Thursday, April 15.
 Stay tuned for more information.

 Designing for Coffee Equity

-A group of students are using human-centered design to identify and develop opportunities that may advance ethical coffee storytelling and consumer knowledge about the opportunities and challenges of coffee sustainability.
+A group of students are using human-centered design to explore and create ethical coffee storytelling practices for the Coffee Equity Lab.
 To begin this journey, students are focusing on developing and testing opportunities here in the Vanderbilt and broader Nashville communities.

 How to Make Almost Anything & Make it Matter: Coffee

-As part of Dr. Kevin Galloway’s for-credit course, “How to make almost anything and make it matter,” two teams of VU undergraduate students will be working with a coffee-focused non-profit client to develop innovations in coffee processing hardware.
-These innovations will help enable small coffee farmers to reliably assess the quality and characteristics of their coffees.
-With this knowledge, coffee farmers will then be able to make informed decisions about to whom, and at what price, they’ll sell their coffee.
+As part of Dr. Kevin Galloway’s Mechanical Engineering course, “How to make almost anything and make it matter,” VU undergraduate students are working with a coffee-focused non-profit to develop innovations in coffee processing.
+These innovations will enable small coffee farmers to assess the quality and characteristics of their coffees.
+With this knowledge, coffee farmers will be able to make informed decisions about to whom, and at what price, they’ll sell their coffee.

 Past Events: Recordings